InjectionSoftwareandSecurityLLC/Propane/doc/markdown/propane_timed_events.md

 Initially Propane will not be capable scheduling events spanning multiple days.
 If this is a desired feature by the community it will be added in the future!

 The countdown timer is also currently not easily customizeable without changing the main source code.
 However there are a few customizations you can make!
-First off to add the countdown timer to you theme add the following in whatever location you want the countdown to appear in your DOM:
+First off to make the countdown timer appear in your theme add the following code wherever you want the countdown to appear in your DOM:

 ```html
 <h3 id="countdown"></h3>
 <script src="countdown.js"></script>
 ```

 Now the countdown will appear in your template whenever an `endtime` is set (this is already in the default template).
-From here you can edit the CSS anyway you'd like, but changing verbiage or format is not really an option without changing the main source.
+From here you can edit the CSS anyway you'd like, but changing verbiage or format is not really an option at this time without changing the main source.